HomePage Path

 Thurland Castle is located south of Tunstall, off the A687.
 12 miles north-east of Lancaster, on the A683.

-The site is strictly private, with no public access and the view from Church Lane is restricted.
+The site is strictly private, with no public access and the view from Church Lane is restricted, check website for details.

 Car parking is by the side of the road.